Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Discussion

-To compare our simulation results with the {\em Hinode}/EIS observations, we first construct a raster in a similar way to EIS.
-We here raster the loop assuming that the loop is observed from the top.
-In these simulated observations, the 100 Mm semi-circular loop correspond to a loop of 80 Mm.
+To compare our simulation results with the {\em Hinode}/EIS observations, we first construct a raster in a similar way to the EIS spectrometer.
+We raster the loop assuming a viewing angle of 0$^\circ$ (see Figure~\ref{fig:setuploop}).
+In these simulated observations, the 100 Mm long semi-circular loop correspond to an observed coronal structure of projected length 80 Mm.
 We resample the simulated loop in order to obtain a pixel size of 1\arcsec\ and an exposure time of 50 s.
 We neglect the CCD camera reading time.
 We simulate the observations by \cite{war11} by constructing a raster with a 3\arcsec\ step between successive observations.
 The stepping is introduced to speed up the scanning of the region.
 As mentioned in \cite{war11}, the EIS raster takes about 52 minutes for scanning a length of 180\arcsec\ (about 130 Mm).
 For our simulated loop of 80 Mm long in the corona, it will take about 30 min.
-The data are then interpolated between two consecutive exposure time as in \cite{war11}.
-The resulting rasters for each spectral lines are shown in Figure~\ref{fig:raster_fp_warm_step} for the warm loop, and in Figure~\ref{fig:raster_fp_hot_step} for the hot loop.
-In both Figures~\ref{fig:raster_fp_warm_step} and \ref{fig:raster_fp_hot_step}, we construct two consecutive rasters.
+The data are then interpolated between two consecutive exposure times as in \cite{war11}.
+The resulting rasters for each spectral lines are shown in Figure~\ref{fig:raster_fp_warm_step} for {\it Loop \sc{i}}, and in Figure~\ref{fig:raster_fp_hot_step} for {\it Loop \sc{ii}}.
+In both Figures~\ref{fig:raster_fp_warm_step} and \ref{fig:raster_fp_hot_step} (a) and (b), we construct two consecutive rasters.
 The first raster starts at t = 3600 s and lasts for 30 min, so the second one starts at t = 5400 s for the same duration.
 The Dopplershift distribution depends on the time the raster has started.
-For instance, while the cool lines exhibit only redshifts for the first raster (Figure~\ref{fig:raster_fp_hot_step} left), the second raster (Figure~\ref{fig:raster_fp_hot_step} right) evidence blueshifts in the Mg {\sc v} and Si {\sc vii} lines.The distributions are smooth due to the interpolation between consecutive exposure times.
-Qualitatively, the rasters indicate the same behavior as the modelled loop: redshift dominated for cool lines below Fe {\sc xii} and Fe {\sc xv} for the warm and hot loop respectively, and blueshift dominated above Fe {\sc xii} and Fe {\sc xv} for the warm and hot loop respectively.
+For instance, while the cool lines exhibit only redshifts for the first raster, the second raster evidence blueshifts in the Mg {\sc v} and Si {\sc vii} lines.
+The distributions are smooth due to the interpolation between consecutive exposure times.
+Qualitatively, the rasters indicate the same behavior as the modelled loop: redshift dominated for cool lines below Fe {\sc xii} and Fe {\sc xv} for both modelled loops respectively, and blueshift dominated above Fe {\sc xii} and Fe {\sc xv} for both modelled loops respectively.
 The strong blue and redshifts are located at the footpoints of the loop owe to a combined effect of high density and integration along the line-of-sight.
-There is no symmetry between the two footpoints of the loop because of the randomness of the nanoflare heating deposition.
+There is no symmetry between the two footpoints of the loop due to the randomness of the energy deposition in individual strands.